realaisles/BerlinSalaryTrends/README.md

 Discussing money **is taboo**.
 How many times did you tell your colleague about how much you earn?
 Yes, probably never.
 We, the employees, have platforms like Kununu, Glassdoor, and Levels.fyi that provide salary information, but the data is noisy, inconsistent and inaccurate.

 On the other hand, employers often have access to robust benchmarking services that give them good visibility into market metrics such as the number of applications per position, expected salary levels, and more.
-Regarding salary negotiation, this clearly tilts the balance in favour of employers.
+Regarding salary negotiation, this clearly tilts the balance **in favour of employers**.

 This anonymous survey will not magically level this playing field, but it will provide a platform for the honest sharing of salary information.
-Hopefully, it will help you see how you compare to others and see where you stand.
+Hopefully, it will **help you see how you compare to others and see where you stand**.
 Numbers matter; the higher the number of submissions, the lower the noise.

 Let's lower the noise together.